nivshemer/PythonWebApp/README.md

 # PythonWebApp
-Python - Web application which filter user above age 10
+Python(Flask web framework) - this web application gets json string including an object with “age” property and returns json with result field contains age and name